fol2/Octopus_Agile_Helper/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+### Tariff Comparison
+- **Tariff Comparison**: Offers a visual and detailed analysis of different energy tariffs, enabling you to compare and choose the most cost-effective plan based on current and historical data.

+### Widget Support
+- **Widget Support**: Provides a home screen widget for quick access to real-time rate information, alerts, and energy usage summaries, enhancing user engagement and convenience.

+### Historical Rate Analysis
+- **Historical Rate Analysis**: Analyzes past energy consumption and rate trends to offer insights and forecasting, helping users understand their energy usage over time.